-ARM has a robust risk management process in place to identify key risks; assign ownership for each risk at a senior management level, identify both existing and planned management activities against each risk; assess the residual likelihood and impact of each risk; and to ensure ongoing monitoring and reporting of each key risk.
+ARM has a robust risk management process in place to identify key risks; assign ownership for each risk at a senior management level; identify both existing and planned management activities against each risk; assess the residual likelihood and impact of each risk; and ensure ongoing monitoring and reporting of each key risk.

 At a strategic level, our risk management objectives are to:

 Strategic risks are managed through a number of regular forums where key risks are discussed and existing management activities challenged.
 These include regular sessions with both the Board and senior management.